Skip to main content

 Davis also serves on the Mastercard Incorporated Board of Directors (since June 2018).
 Davis served on the Xcel Energy Board of Directors from March 2006 to May 2020, the DowDuPont Inc. Board of Directors from July 2018 to April 2019, the DowDuPont Materials Advisory Committee from September 2017 to April 2019, and The Dow Chemical Company Board of Directors from 2015 to August 2017.

-Former CEO, Piper Sandler Companies
+Former CEO and Chairman, Piper Sandler Companies

 Andrew Duff